 Total Time1 hour 30 minutes

-This Sausage Stuffed Acorn Squash features seasonal vegetables, Italian Sausage, and sweet apples.
-It’s comforting, nutritious, and the perfect recipe for fall.
+This Sausage-Stuffed Acorn Squash features seasonal vegetables, Italian Sausage, and sweet apples.
+It’s comforting, filling, and the perfect recipe to enjoy the abundance of fall.

 Save this recipe